matsen/pplacer/docs/details/guppy_kr.rst

     \left[\int_T \left| P(\tau(y)) - Q(\tau(y)) \right|^p \, \lambda(dy)\right]^{\frac{1}{p} \wedge 1}

 which can be used to vary the impact of mass relative to transport.
+A larger :math:`p` increases the impact of differences of mass, while a smaller :math:`p` emphasizes distance traveled.